onsi/ginkgo/index.md

         })
     })

+> `It`s may also be placed at the top-level though this is uncommon.

 ### Extracting Common Setup: `BeforeEach`
 You can remove duplication and share common setup across tests using `BeforeEach` blocks: